OpenNTI/nti.app.products.zapier/docs/initial_api.rst

     :Title: A short user-friendly title for the course to show to users.
     :Description: A longer text-only description of the course.
         Optional.
+    :RichDescription: A longer description of the course that can contain html markup.
+Typically the description populated when creating courses from the application.
+Optional.
     :StartDate: The date on which the course begins.
 Optional.
     :EndDate: The date on which the course ends.
 Optional.